 for pruning is exactly the wrong way to prune

-with “bare legs”, and often a long slow
+plants with “bare legs”, and often a long slow

-traditional fall timing of this haircut trim is
+the traditional fall timing of this haircut trim

 correctly done or not!
-The “haircut” is literally plant
+In other words, the “haircut” trim is literally plant torture!

-at a small size, or even create your own
+size; or even create your own unique topiary.

 3hr slide show / demo / hands-on.